jhakimyanova/crawler/README.md

 `https://www.ebay.com/sch/garlandcomputer/m.html`

-From there, it extracts the title, price, product URL, and condition (new or pre-owned) information for each listed item and stores the results in a folder named 'data.'
+From there, it extracts the title, price, product URL, and condition (new or pre-owned) information for each listed item and stores the results in a folder named 'data'.

 The results are stored as individual files, each containing a JSON file with the data defined above.
 Each product URL follows this format:
 `https://www.ebay.com/itm/234365295029?hash=item36b1a09854:g:czcAAOSwHoRlFfxf`